 We spend a lot of time analyzing our business, but we need to ask whether we are looking at the entire picture or just scratching the surface.

-Whether we’re looking for the big opportunities, developing next year’s category plan, identifying weaknesses when business is soft, determining the next big innovation, evaluating the post results from an initiative, analyzing a specific tactic or identifying the action that will help us achieve our goals.
+Are you looking for the big opportunities?
+Developing next year’s category plan?
+Identifying weaknesses when business is soft?
+Determining the next big innovation?
+Evaluating the post results from an initiative?
+Or analyzing a specific tactic?

 At the same time, our data and tools continue to become more complex, and we have to ask: